 These archives contain a wide variety of subject matter.
 There may be deeds of the estates, manorial records and records of the management of the estate.
 There can be documents about a family’s social, political, religious or sporting interests and about their military service or travel abroad.

 We hold many other collections of privately deposited or donated records.
-These include the archives of businesses, clubs and societies, political groups, trade unions, charities and smaller collections of family papers.
+These include the archives of:

 We hold a wide variety of maps for the East Riding.